 As with all of our tours the itinerary focuses on current affairs, and owing to the dynamic nature of politics means that local conditions may lead us adjust the final schedule.

-Our Iowa itinerary will be dictated by the events at the time – where and when candidates are visiting the state – so necessarily this itinerary will be adapted close to our departure date.
+Our itinerary will be dictated by the events at the time – where and when candidates are visiting.
+This will be finalised nearer to our departure date.

 Previous participants on Political Tours – and notably our US election tours will know we are very adept at taking advantage of latest developments in the news and the campaign.